 Both the seller and buyer of the business need to make sure that any representations or warranties inserted into the agreement do not put either party in a situation where those representations or warranties can be found to be invalid.

 A good employment lawyer can help when selling a business with employees and also make sure that all rights and obligations on all sides are followed to avoid any litigation and delays in closing.

-Watch this episode with Real Estate Agent Joe Terceira, and employment lawyer Meghan Ferguson of Devry Smith Frank LLP where they will discuss selling a business with employees and the rights and obligations associated with it.
+Watch this episode with employment lawyer Meghan Ferguson of Devry Smith Frank LLP where she will discuss selling a business with employees and the rights and obligations associated with it.